richlamdev/vim-cheatsheet/README.md

-    :argdo undo                         - undo changes to your arglist :n[ext]                             - edit next file in the arglist :N[ext] or :prev                    - edit previous file in the arglist :fir[st]                            - edit first file in the arglist :la[st]                             - edit last file in the arglist
+    :argdo undo                         - undo changes to your arglist :n[ext]                             - edit next file in the arglist :N[ext] or :prev                    - edit previous file in the arglist :wn[ext]                            - write current file then edit next file in the arglist :wN[ext] or :wprev                  - write current file then edit previous file in the arglist :fir[st] or :rew[ind]               - edit first file in the arglist :la[st]                             - edit last file in the arglist

 ### Windows